KevinUreAtIndustryX0/ESP32-TDD-KATA-TEMP/README.md

 After this tutorial you will:
  - Understand the ESP-IDF4 component model, and know how to design and create new components.
+ - Understand how to program the ESP-32 as a network client.
+ - Understand what GPIO is and how to write to it to light an LED
  - Test-drive components using GoogleTest (GTest).
- - Mock test boundries using the Fake Function Framework (FFF)
+ - Mock test boundries using thxe Fake Function Framework (FFF)
  - Feel a rush of empowerment, since you now can create embedded devices that are limited only by your imagination.

 ## Materials needed:

 - Dev workstation capable of running Docker (Windows 10, Mac, or Linux)